<

 When does the summer transfer window open and close?

 The 2025 summer transfer window promises to be another busy period.
-However, due to the influence of the FIFA Club World Cup it will look a little different to usual.
+However, due to the influence of the FIFA Club World Cup it has looked a little different to usual.

-The first games are being played on June 15, and the clubs involved need to be able to sign players to take part.
-So FIFA have given member associations with clubs in the Club World Cup the right to apply an additional registration period from June 1 to 10, though there is no obligation to do so.
+The Club World Cup began on June 15, and the 32 clubs involved needed to be able to sign players before it started.
+So FIFA gave member associations with clubs in the tournament the right to apply an additional registration period, which ran from June 1 to 10.

 In addition, FIFA has a clause in the Club World Cup regulations which allows clubs to replace players on their squad lists whose contracts have naturally expired in the period June 27 to July 3, which may also influence transfer business.